wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 greasy, delicious noodles satisfied needs I didn't even know I had.
 It seems if I want to live in a city, there needs to be good Asian food.

-{% image /images/cph_food.jpg "Still the best Thai I've had in Europe so far" %}
+{% image /images/cph_food.jpg "Not exactly pad thai, but still the best Asian food I've had in Europe so far" %}

 ## Public Transportation ##